Sequential Cursed Equilibrium: Proofs omitted from the main text

 \subsection{Proof of Theorem \ref{thm:SCE_existence}}

-The proof is similar to the existence proof for sequential equilibrium, and consists of three steps.
-In step I, we construct a perturbed game $G^\epsilon$ that is identical to the original game in structure, but where each player in each information set must play any available action with probability $\geq \epsilon$.
-We define a cursed best-response correspondence for the $\epsilon$-games, $B^\epsilon$.
-In step II, we use Kakutani's theorem to show that $B^\epsilon$ has a fixed point.
-Lastly, in step III, we use a sequence of fixed points of $B^\epsilon$ in the perturbed games, with $\epsilon$ converging to $0$, to construct a SCE.
+The proof proceeds in three steps.
+In step I, we constrain players to play each action with probability at least $\epsilon > 0$, and define a best-response correspondence for the induced cursed-plausible conjectures, denoted $B^\epsilon$.
+In step II, we show that $B^\epsilon$ has a fixed point.
+In step III, we use a sequence of fixed points of $B^\epsilon$, taking $\epsilon$ to 0, to construct a sequential cursed equilibrium.